 Oh, Sri Lankan food, how I miss thee.
 There are plenty of western restaurants in Ella, geared toward a tourist’s unadventurous taste buds.
 Do yourself a favor, though, and test out some traditional Sri Lankan dishes.

 A classic vegetarian Sri Lankan curry buffet includes red rice, dal (with banana flowers!
 Swoon!), and pumpkin curry, plus a few other curries such as eggplant/aubergine curry, beet curry, green bean curry, and many others (like Ash Banana – my fave!).
-All of this typically costs 500LKR ($2.75USD) or less at a locally owned Sri Lankan restaurant.
-Even better (for me, at least) it’s all gluten free.
-Other classic Sri Lankan dishes are egg hoppers and string hoppers, both made of rice.
-For the non-celiacs, Dan was obsessed with Kottu, which is like a stir fried combo of veg and roti (a Sri Lankan bread).

-In Ella, I’d recommend Matey Hut or Roti Hut although there are plenty of other great picks, too!
+In Ella, I recommend Matey Hut or Roti Hut although there are plenty of other great picks, too!
 And it’s more upscale but Dan had his best kottu of the trip at 360 Ella.

 The only thing better than a Sri Lankan curry buffet is making one yourself!
 Ella is one of the best places in Sri Lanka to take a cooking class, and the ‘downtown’ area is full of restaurants with cooking schools.
 Just walk the main drag and you’ll see the signs.
 The best place to take a cooking class in Ella, though, is Arana Eco Lodge – a 15 minute walk (or 5 minute tuktuk) outside of Ella Town.